-I am a digital artist, professional photographer, photo educator, published author, columnist and freelance journalist, along with being one of New Zealand’s leading landscape photographers.
+I am a digital artist, professional photographer, photo educator, published author, columnist and freelance journalist, along with being one of New Zealand’s leading landscape photographers, as well as Fujifilm X Photographer.
 I am also a graduate of Canterbury University, New Zealand, hold an Advanced Certificate with Distinction in professional photography, and am a fellow of the New Zealand Photographic Society.
 I have variously been a teacher, curriculum developer for the New Zealand government, software tester and Kodak Professional Mentor.

 I am currently supported by Nikon, Fujifilm, Thinktank camera bags and various photographic software companies, including OnOne, Oloneo, Athentech and Picturecode.

 I divide my time between writing, publishing, exhibiting, commissions and teaching workshops in photography and post-production.

 My work draws strongly upon my Māori and European heritage (Te Rarawa, Nga Pakeha) and my ongoing studies into a broad range of spiritual and mystical traditions.
 It also draws heavily upon a university degree in foreign languages and literature.